oldu73/doc/docs/linux/0-linux-debug.md

 ***

-## Live Monitor of running java process
+## Live Monitor of running Java process

 To view in real time the Java processes running on your machine, you can use the following command: